Language selection

 How Canada helps Artemis astronauts stay in shape

-During the week of , the Canadian Space Agency (CSA) put a flywheel exercise device through its very first test in a microgravity environment.
+During the week of , the CSA put a flywheel exercise device through its paces in a microgravity environment.
 A flywheel device will be used by the astronauts of the early Artemis missions (at least through Artemis V) to stay in shape.
 It hitched a ride aboard the National Research Council's Falcon 20 airplane during a parabolic flight campaign at the Montreal Metropolitan Airport in Longueuil, Quebec.
 Parabolic flights are a cost-effective way to test technologies and conduct science experiments in microgravity using airplanes (affectionately referred to as "vomit comets").

 Flywheels have been used to exercise for a while now.
-They were invented in the 1990s to counteract muscle and bone loss caused by microgravity, but never flew to space.
-In recent years, they have been used in the realm of human performance and rehabilitation.
+They were invented in the 1990s to counteract muscle and bone loss caused by microgravity, but have never been used of exercise in space.
+In recent years, they served in the realm of human performance and rehabilitation.
 NASA has designed a flywheel for the Orion spacecraft.
 It had to meet several specifications (e.g. vibration, acoustic), but mostly had to be small, light and use no power.
 The device will also serve as a step to help crewmembers get in and out through the side hatch.

 NASA is doing extensive engineering and life cycle testing on the device to make sure that all the technical specifications are met.
 They are also planning to do a more detailed study on the effectiveness of flywheel training.